tjoyner/ofvioletsandlicorice/chapter8.md

 That's what Marc had said also, to he and Laurencine.
 But what he meant wasn't so clear.

 Maria knew that he was troubled.
-She said "I also wasn't very comfortable with my body.
+She said, "I also wasn't very comfortable with my body.
 I suffered for years."

 Daniel looked at her, incredulous.
 She was very beautiful, with a firm body, not skinny: he remembered the first night at the *Tastevin*, when he thought she was a mannequin.
 <!-- Page 64 -->